 But I was frustrated that there did not seem to be a guide that set out the nuts and bolts and practicalities of how to make a claim.

 This guide is the result.
 It does not try to cover all the law and the complexities of the system.
 You should contact organisations like the British Horse Society, the Open Spaces Society or the paths team of the Ramblers for that.
 But it does try to take you through the stages in an easily understandable way.

+CONTENTS